tiran/defusedxml/README.txt

 Synopsis
 ========

-The results of an attack on vulnerable XML library can be fairly dramatic.
+The results of an attack on a vulnerable XML library can be fairly dramatic.
-With just a few hundred Bytes of XML data an attacker can occupy several **Gigabyte** of memory within **seconds**.
-An attacker can also keep CPUs busy for a long time with small to medium size request.
-Under some conditions circumstances it is even possible to access local files on your server, to circumvent firewall or to abuse services to rebound attacks to third parties.
+With just a few hundred bytes of XML data an attacker can occupy several **gigabytes** of memory within **seconds**.
+An attacker can also keep CPUs busy for a long time with a small to medium size request.
+Under some circumstances it is even possible to access local files on your server, to circumvent a firewall, or to abuse services to rebound attacks to third parties.

-The attacks use and abuse less common features of XML and XML parsers.
+The attacks use and abuse less common features of XML and its parsers.
 The majority of developers are unacquainted with features such as processing instructions and entity expansions that XML inherited from SGML.
-At best they know about ``<!DOCTYPE>`` from experience with HTML but they are not aware that a document type definition (DTD) can generate a HTTP request or load a file from the file system.
+At best they know about ``<!DOCTYPE>`` from experience with HTML but they are not aware that a document type definition (DTD) can generate an HTTP request or load a file from the file system.

-The issues are known for a long time -- billion laughs was first reported in 2003.
+The issues have been known for a long time -- billion laughs was first reported in 2003.
 Nevertheless some XML libraries are still vulnerable and even heavy users of XML are surprised by these features.